 This program is “data driven”: collecting information, applying analysis, identifying challenges or roadblocks, identifying opportunities, and lastly, putting together actionable plans to meet the owner’s desires.

-Two important tasks that are usually in the beginning stage are: (1) strengthening the balance sheet that will help weather bad times, and (2) to find ways to scale the business to grab more market share.
+Two important tasks that are usually in the beginning stage are: (1) strengthening the balance sheet that will help weather bad times, and (2) to finding ways to scale the business to grab more market share.
 It doesn’t end there.
 What about cash management – is it efficient and secure?
 Is there cash available to meet short term expenses?
 It goes on and on depending on the size of the company.

 Many of you know I came out of an accounting background.
 In fact, I was a certified public accountant (CPA) in Illinois.
 I don’t practice accounting any longer except for my own stuff.
 But, I got into accounting years ago after starting a family investment club – I wanted to become an investment analyst.